Mercy has an Adolescent and Young Adult (AYA) division for teens and young adults.

 AYA cancer patients have unique challenges, needs, and concerns.
 The AYA oncology program is dedicated to addressing all of these.

-"We are able to support our young adult patients and their family members in ways that an older adult cancer patient wouldn't receive," said Dr. Hanson.
-"For example, many of our teen and young adult patients receive iPads from Friends of Kids with Cancer, a charity that supports our cancer program.
+"We are able to support our young adult patients and their family members in ways that are unique, appropriate and essential for this age group," said Dr. Hanson.
+"For example, many patients are finishing high school, are in college, or have recently entered the workforce when they are diagnosed with cancer.
+When their treatment ends, there may be physical, emotional, or cognitive changes that place them on a different life trajectory.
+We have counselors and a Life Coach who are available to help them successfully navigate this new path.
+Teen and young adult patients may receive iPads from Friends of Kids with Cancer, a charity that supports our cancer program.
 In addition, they receive psychosocial support in a 'young adult' setting.
-They may receive therapy and counseling from a PhD psychologist at no personal cost, have access to movies and video game consoles while in the hospital for week-long chemotherapy treatments, get to meet Cardinals players and receive tickets to sporting events.
+They can receive therapy and counseling from a PhD psychologist at no personal cost, have access to movies and video game consoles while in the hospital for week-long chemotherapy treatments, get to meet Cardinals players and receive tickets to sporting events.
 This type of support doesn't exist in the adult world.
 Plus, you add in the compassion displayed by the nurses and other staff, and you begin to understand why this is a better setting for young adult and teen patients."

 Coping and support services include: